Floyd Bannister: Playing career

 After pitching just seven games in the minors in 1976, Bannister opened the 1977 season with the Astros.
 He appeared in 24 games (23 starts), going 8–9 with a 4.04 earned run average (ERA).
-He spent one more season with the Astros before being traded to the Seattle Mariners in exchange for shortstop Craig Reynoldson December 8, 1978.
-He spent four years in Seattle, with his last year there being perhaps his best.
-Bannister finished the season 12–13 with a 3.43 ERA in 35 starts, and was selected to the All-Star Game for the first and only time in his career.
+He finished fourth in National League Rookie of the Year voting.
+He spent one more season with the Astros before Houston traded him to the Seattle Mariners for shortstop Craig Reynolds on December 8, 1978.

+Bannister spent four years in Seattle, with his last year there being his best.
+Bannister finished the season 12–13 with a 3.43 ERA in 35 starts and was selected his only All-Star Game.
 He also led the American League with 209 strikeouts, a career best.
 In 1983 and 1985, he led the American League in strikeouts per nine innings with averages of 8.0 and 8.5, respectively.

 On December 13, 1982, Bannister signed a five-year contract with the Chicago White Sox as a free agent.
-During his time in Chicago, he was a solid starting pitcher, averaging 13 wins each year.
+During his time in Chicago, he was a solid starting pitcher, averaging 13 wins per season.
 In his first season with the White Sox, Bannister went 16–10 with a career-low 3.35 ERA in 34 starts, helping the team earn a playoff spot.
 He also tossed a career-high 11 complete games in 1987, his last season with the White Sox.